 Site 23 is constructed from the bottom-up in less than two-foot, compacted lifts.
 This minimizes air entry into the pile by preventing size sorting and maximizing compacted density.
 Minimizing air entry minimizes pyrite oxidation.
-Bottom-up placement also allows construction at 3H:1V side slope, which will allow for placement of a reclamation cover without having to recontour slopes.
+Bottom-up placement also allows construction at 3H:1V side slope.